C SIGNIFICANT ACCOUNTING POLICIES

 Short sale:

 The Bank undertakes short sale transactions in Central Government dated securities in accordance with the RBI guidelines.
-The short position is categorised under HFT category and netted off from investments in government securities.
-The short position along with other government securities under HFT portfolio is marked to market and the resultant loss, if any, is charged to the Profit and Loss Account while gain, if any, is ignored.
+The short position is categorised under HFT and netted off from investments in government securities.
+The short position along with other government securities under HFT portfolio is marked to market and the resultant MTM profit or loss, is taken to the Profit and Loss Account.
 Profit / Loss on short sale is recognised on settlement date.

 Repurchase (Repo) and reverse repurchase (Reverse Repo) transactions are reported as borrowing and lending (lending above 14 days tenor reported as advances) respectively.